adoyle-h/lobash/doc/test.md

 # Build image via proxy if you are in China
 IN_CHINA=true ./tools/build-test-image

+# Build all bash versions
+./tools/build-test-images
+# or
+IN_CHINA=true ./tools/build-test-images
 ```

 ## Test with different Bash versions in Docker